codepunkt/webpack-license-plugin/README.md

 ## Example file

-This is a small example for a resulting file.
-For every npm package that was found to be part of the webpack output, it lists:
+This is a small example of a resulting file.
+It lists a license summary and additional details for every npm package that was found to be part of the webpack output:

 - package name
 - package version